tobischulz/vue-laravel-spa/README.md

 ## Vue Laravel SPA

-A simple and clean starter-kit to start a new SPA project with authentication and more features from fortify.
-Its like Jetstream but without Inertia but with Vue-Router and Pinia as store.
+A simple and clean starter-kit to start a new SPA project.
+Its like Jetstream without Inertia but with Vue-Router and Pinia as store.

 This starter-kit uses the following tools:

 - [Vue 3](https://github.com/vuejs/vue)
 - [Vue Router](https://router.vuejs.org/)